 Canada Geese were first introduced to English parkland around 1665 but have expanded hugely in range and numbers following translocations in the 1950s and 1960s.
 They increased rapidly, at a rate estimated at 9.3% per annum in Britain between the 1988-91 Atlas period and 2000, with no sign of any slowing in the rate of increase (Austin et al. 2007).
 Most of this increase, amounting to 166% during that decade alone, has been in areas previously with low goose densities.
 The WBS sample became large enough for annual monitoring in 1980, since when further, apparently exponential increase has occurred on linear waterways.
-Annual breeding-season monitoring in a wider range of habitats through BBS has shown similar strong increases in England and in the UK as a whole but with significant reversals over the last five years.
-Winter monitoring shows a strong long-term increase, but with little change since about 2001 (Frostet al. 2016).
-The economic, social and environmental impacts of rapidly expanding, non-native Canada Goose populations are of growing conservation concern across Europe.
+Annual breeding-season monitoring in a wider range of habitats through BBS has shown similar strong increases in England and in the UK as a whole but with significant reversals over the last ten years.
+Winter monitoring shows a strong long-term increase, but with little change since about 2001 (Frost et al. 2017).
+In Scotland, the population has increased from 119-194 in 1953, to 1,244 in 2000 and to a tentative figure of 3,000+ in 2015 (Bainbridge 2017).
+Expanding populations of geese, including non-native Canada Geese, are creating a number of economic, social and environmental challenges and, increasingly, adaptive policies are required to manage goose populations.